Technically, these are Mini Salted Bourbon Caramel Cinnamon Sticky Buns.

 1 teaspoon cinnamon

-Using a pastry brush, grease mini muffin tins with the remaining melted butter.
+5. Using a pastry brush, grease mini muffin tins with the remaining melted butter.
 Divide the caramel equally and pour into the muffin tins.
-Sprinkle the remaining pecans evenly over the surface.
+Insert buns and sprinkle the remaining pecans on top.

 Do you have any favorite recipes using crescent rolls?
 I always keep a tube in my fridge for easy appetizers (pigs in a blanket, anyone?)